Applying for a Cathodic Protection System

 Section 93(1) of the Electricity Safety Act 1998 (the Act) prohibits the operation of a cathodic protection system unless that system is registered with Energy Safe Victoria in accordance with the Electrical Safety (Cathodic Protection) Regulations 2009.

 Before installing a cathodic protection (CP) system, the CP system owner, typically a structure owner, must obtain a certificate of registration from ESV.
-All applications received by ESV will be tabled for approval at the Technical Subcommittee (TSC) of the Victorian Electrolysis Committee (VEC).
+All applications received by ESV will be tabled for approval at the Victorian Electrolysis Committee’s (VEC) Technical Subcommittee (TSC).

 The application process